-Based on revision of federal applicator certification regulations, some method of separate method-specific soil fumigation certification will be required by all state pesticide regulatory agencies, if not already in place.
-These changes will require revision of state regulations in most cases.
+Based on revised federal pesticide applicator certification regulations, some method of separate method-specific soil fumigation certification will be required by all state pesticide regulatory agencies, if not already in place.
+These changes will require revision of state pesticide regulations in most cases.